 In some cases, probe reviews can also result in a facility being temporarily placed on prepayment review of reimbursement claims, requiring additional documentation and adding steps and time to the reimbursement process for the affected facility.
 Failure to meet claim filing and documentation requirements during the prepayment review could subject a facility to an even more intensive "targeted review," where a corrective action plan addressing perceived deficiencies must be prepared by the facility and approved by the fiscal intermediary.
 During a targeted review, additional claims are reviewed pre-payment to ensure that the prescribed corrective actions are being followed.
 Failure to make corrections or to otherwise meet the claim documentation and submission requirements could eventually result in Medicare decertification.
 None of our operating subsidiaries are currently on prepayment review, although some may be placed on prepayment review in the future.
-We have one operating subsidiary that is currently undergoing targeted review.
+As of March 31, 2016, we have seven operating subsidiaries that are currently under probe review.